Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Problem Formulation

 \subsection{Application Layer Subproblem}

 The PHY-LS described in the previous subsection finds which user is scheduled to use the resources during the time slots comprised in the next beam coherence interval.
 Hence, the achievable rate for each user during the next beam coherence period is exposed to the application layer algorithm which leverages this knowledge to download video tiles such that the application layer's QoE metric described in section~\eqref{equ:AppObj} is maximized.
 Therefore, the application layer optimization problem (APP-LS) can be solved per user since the users' problems are decoupled after finding the achievable rate for each one of them.
-Thus, the APP-LS for each user is defined as follows:

-The above APP-LS is hard to solve since it is a non-convex with non-causal knowledge of the user's FoV.
+Thus, for each user we have the following: The above APP-LS is hard to solve since it is a non-convex with non-causal knowledge of the user's FoV.
 Moreover, the tiles are encoded with variable bitrate (VBR), so even tiles sharing the same quality level could have been encoded into different rates.
-Given all these metrics that contribute to the complexity of the problem, we propose an efficient algorithm based on machine learning (ML) tools to solve it.
+Given all these metrics that contribute to the complexity of the problem, we propose an efficient algorithm based on machine learning (ML) tools.
 In particular, we use reinforcement learning (RL) to train our framework and solve the problem.
 We discuss our RL based algorithm in section~\ref{algo_appLayer}.